mgree/phpenkoder/readme.txt

 See [the webpage](http://www.weaselhat.com/phpenkoder/) for information on updates.

-= 1.13 =
+= 1.14.1 =

-Fixed notices appearing when WP_DEBUG is set to true.
+Improved API for `enkode_mailto`, allowing overriding of some defaults.
+Thanks to Martina Beil for the patch!